LiorZ/hdac8_thesis/thesis.rst

 	Simulations 6 and 7 achieved the best KS p-values on the training set, 1.51×10\ :sup:`-5` and 2.79×10\ :sup:`-5` respectively, using the peptide scoring scheme.
 However the cutoff that's responsible for these low p-values is 0.44 which is relatively high and isn't sensitive enough (there are only 11 out of 181 peptides with higher activity levels).
 Simulation #4 showed a potentially good ability to differentiate between binders and non-binders with cutoff of 0.35 and KS p-value of 4.63×10\ :sup:`-5`.

-	We clustered [26]_ the decoy structure from each simulation based on their RMSD and averaged the top 3 ranking decoys in the largest cluster to get a score for each peptide.
+	We clustered [26]_ the decoy structures from each simulation based on their RMSD and averaged the top 3 ranking decoys in each scoring scheme the largest cluster to get a score for each peptide.
 In cotrast to previous findings in earlier studies [7]_ , [8]_, we found that clustering improves the differentiation between binders and non binders in several orders of magnitude.
-For example, Simulation #4, the one with CH atom of the lysine sidechain as an anchor, demonstrated the best performance with the interface scoring scheme and a KS p-value of 4.89×10\ :sup:`-7` which is two orders of magnitudes increment from the lowest p-values that we obtained without clustering.
+For example, Simulation #4, the one with CH atom of the lysine sidechain as an anchor, demonstrated the best performance with the interface scoring scheme and a KS p-value of 4.89×10\ :sup:`-7` and a cutoff of 0.34 which is two orders of magnitudes increment from the lowest p-values that we obtained without clustering.
 Another notable candidate was Simulation #2 , in this simulation we threaded the peptide onto the existing backbone conformation, using the peptide scoring scheme it showed a p-value of 4.03×10\ :sup:`-6` using a cutoff of 0 activity level.
 This parameter set indeed demonstrate both specificity and a very high sensitivity in differentiating between binders and non-binders.

 	Interestingly, we saw the level of activity of 0.34 reccur as a cutoff for a number of well performing parameter sets that achieved low p-values after clustering under different scoring schemes.
 For example , simulation #1 that has the parameter set that was one of the best performing in the first initial calibration phase with the interface scoring scheme achieved a p-value of 4.4×10\ :sup:`-6` - three orders of magnitudes improvement comparing to its performance without clustering.

 	The `Training set simulations and their performance`_ concentrates a summary of all simulations with and without a clustering step, including the statistical evaluation of their performance.

 	To visualize the comparison of our ability to distinguish binders from non binders with and without clustering, we plotted *score vs. activity* plots for all simulations.
 They are available in the `Supplementary Material`_ - `Training set analysis`_
-	From the results above we were able to derive a modeling scheme that could serve us in our future predictions for additional substrates - the scheme we used in simulation #1 together with a clustering step achieved best AUC together with the 0.34 cutoff we obtained. (see figure :ref:`roc`)
+	From the results above we were able to derive a modeling scheme that could serve us in our future predictions for additional substrates - the scheme we used in simulation #4 together with a clustering step achieved best AUC together with the 0.34 cutoff we obtained. (see figure :ref:`roc`)

 Comparison to a minimization only based classifier ...................................................

 	Previous studies have indicated that a minimization only scheme could yield suprisingly good predictors and as a result, posses a ability to distinguish binders and non binders in several biological systems [7]_ [8]_.
-The FlexPepDock protocol applies a minimization scheme in which only the corresponding peptide and the interface residues are minimized while the whole receptor structure stays fixed.
-We've applied several different minimization schemes to our training set to evaluate and compare the ability of both methods - the full optimization that uses the FlexPepDock modeling protocol and the a simple minimzation of the interface and peptide employed by FlexPepDock.
-We've tried several approaches:
+The FlexPepDock protocol applies a minimization scheme in which only the corresponding peptide and the receptor interface residues are minimized while the whole receptor structure stays fixed.
+We've applied several different minimization schemes to our training set:

-	1) Minimization with *score12*, rest is similar to Simulation #1 applied to the whole training set
+	1) Minimization with *score12*, rest of the parameters are similar to Simulation #1 applied to the whole training set
-	2) Minimization with the same modification to the scoring function as Simulation #1 (hackelec, Lazaridis-Karplus) applied to the whole training set
+	2) Minimization with the same modification to the scoring function as Simulation #1 (hackelec, etc) applied to the whole training set
 	3) Minimization starting from threaded peptides, identical to simulation #2 applied to the whole training set

 	Surprisingly , the 1st approach - the one that didn't require any changes to the scoring function was the one that best correlated with experimental data and showed the best ability so far to distinguish binders from non binders with a KS p-value of 5.95×10\ :sup:`-10` and a cutoff of 0.34 using the peptide scoring scheme - three orders of magnitude improvement to full optimization simulations.
 The 2nd approach also performed well with a KS p-value of 4.6×10\ :sup:`-8` and a cutoff of 0.34, using the peptide scoring scheme.
 The 3rd approach failed to improve any of the p-values obtained in the full simulation runs.
 Figure :ref:`roc` shows an ROC plot comparing the performance of possible predictors derived from both types of best performing simulations - minimization only and full optimization.